 Chicken Stock Concentrate

 Wash and dry all produce.
 Preheat broiler to high.
 Mince garlic.
-Finely chop spinach until you have 2 cups of very packed spinach.
+Finely chop spinach until you have 1 cup very packed spinach.
 Cut lemon in half; cut one half into wedges.
 Cut tomatoes in half.
-Remove sausage from casings of 4 links (use the others as you like).
+Remove sausage from casings of 2 links (use the other as you like).
 Pick parsley leaves from stems and finely chop; discard stems.

 Add tomatoes and garlic to pan with sausage.
 Cook, stirring occasionally, until tomatoes start to wilt, 2-3 minutes.
-Add 1⅓ cup orzo (we sent more) and Italian seasoning.
+Add ⅔ cup orzo and ½ TBSP Italian seasoning (we sent more of both).
 Cook, stirring, until orzo is coated in juices, 1 minute.
 Season with salt and pepper.

-Add 4 cups water, stock concentrates, and a pinch of salt to same pan.
+Add 2 cups water, stock concentrate, and a pinch of salt to same pan.
 Bring to a boil, then lower heat to medium.
 Let simmer, stirring occasionally, until orzo is almost al dente, 7-9 minutes.
 Stir in spinach and cook until wilted, about 3 minutes more.
 TIP: If mixture seems dry, add water ¼ cup at a time until loosened.

-Stir mozzarella and a squeeze of lemon into pan.
+Stir ¼ cup mozzarella (we sent more) and a squeeze of lemon into pan.
 Season with salt, pepper, and more lemon (to taste).
 (TIP: If your pan is not ovenproof, transfer mixture to a baking dish at this point.)
 Sprinkle panko and Parmesan over top of orzotto.
 Broil until panko is golden brown, 1-3 minutes.